Roberiopraciano/flutter-msitef-plugin/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/unisystemdev/flutter-msitef-plugin/blob/main/LICENSE)

-This project is a starting point for a Flutter plugin package, a specialized package that includes implementation code specific to Android and/or iOS platforms.
+This project is a starting point for a Flutter plugin package, a specialized package that includes implementation code specific to Android.
 This plugin demonstrates communication with SiTef (Electronic Funds Transfer System).

 ## Table of Contents